Tulip: Colours

-While tulips can be bred to display a wide variety of colours, black tulips have historically been difficult to achieve.
-The Queen of the Night tulip is as close to black as a flower gets, though it is, in fact, a dark and glossy maroonish purple - nonetheless, an effect prized by the Dutch.
+While tulips can be bred for many of colours, black tulips have historically been difficult to achieve.
+The Queen of the Night tulip is close to black, though it is a dark and glossy maroonish purple.
 The first truly black tulip was bred in 1986 by a Dutch flower grower in Bovenkarspel, Netherlands.
-The specimen was created by cross-breeding two deep purple tulips, the Queen of the Night and Wienerwald tulips.
+It was created by cross-breeding two deep purple tulips, the Queen of the Night and Wienerwald tulips.